Ralim/IronOS/Documentation/Troubleshooting.md

 - Check the power pin connection on the TMP36
 - Check pullup resistor on the NTC thermistor
 - Check no bridged pins or weak shorts on the signal to nearby pins on MCU or temperature sensor
-- Reflow/resolder the the aforementioned components
+- Reflow/resolder the aforementioned components

 If `CHan` is reading higher

 - Check ground connections on the sensors
 - Check no bridged pins or weak shorts on the signal to nearby pins on MCU or temperature sensor
-- Reflow/resolder the the aforementioned components
+- Reflow/resolder the aforementioned components

 ## No display OR dots on the display